 The usual cries for the banning of “assault weapons” are somewhat muted at the moment, as are the cries for “high capacity magazine” bans.
-Considering the killer used only a six shot revolver, and a shotgun holding probably no more than three rounds in the magazine, he must have reloaded more than once, perhaps each weapon more than once, a relatively slow process with either of those weapons.
+Considering the killer used only a six shot revolver, and a pump-action, not semiautomatic, shotgun holding probably no more than three rounds in the magazine, he must have reloaded more than once, perhaps each weapon more than once, a relatively slow process with either of those weapons.
 But how can this be?
-There were no high capacity magazines, no assault weapons.
+There were no “high capacity magazines,” no “assault weapons”?!

 But what about “comprehensive background checks”?
 Wouldn’t those have worked?
 Considering the killer was 17—too young to buy even a long gun—and apparently took the weapons from his father without his knowledge or permission, no. This was also the case at Newtown, where the killer took his mother’s weapons, first pausing to murder her as she slept.